 Caltrans will provide monthly reports to the Commission on projects which have not been awarded or transferred to FTA within six months of the date of the Commission's allocation.

-These provisions for the timely use of funds do not apply to Caltrans project development costs, which the Commission does not allocate, or to Caltrans right-of-way costs, which the Commission allocates annually on a lump sum basis rather than by project.
+These provisions for the timely use of funds do not apply to allocation of Caltrans project development costs, Caltrans right-of-way support costs, or Caltrans right-of-way capital under \$10 million, which the Commission does not allocate.